Nikon AF-S FX NIKKOR 24-70mm f/2.8G ED Zoom Lens with Auto Focus for Nikon DSLR Cameras $2,096.95

 However, lenses designed for crop-sensor cameras aren’t suitable for using the full sensor of a camera like my D700.
 This lens is an investment that will work on a wide range of Nikon cameras, including the new Mirrorless models.

 It also has a 77mm front element, which means it’s compatible with a wide range of filters.

 Where To Buy

-Should you have any questions about the lens before you make a purchase, just ask me at my Contact page.
-If you bought this lens through my affiliate link and need support, I'll be glad to help you in any way I can.
+If you have any questions about the lens before making a purchase, just ask me at my Contact page.
+If you bought this lens through my affiliate link and need support, I’ll be glad to help you in any way I can.

 This is the most used lens in my kit.
 I wouldn’t be without it, and neither should you.